PieLabs/pie-docs/developing/using-modules.md

 ### React JS Example

-In this example React JS is used as the framework for developing the PIE.
+In this example, React JS is used as the framework for developing the PIE.
 The main React Component is defined in `main.jsx`, in this example module below, that component is wrapped in a Custom Element which is the interface to communicate with the PIE Player.

 ```javascript